vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Thursday` ⚡⚡⚡
+Have an amazing `Friday` ⚡⚡⚡

-Did you know Today on `26th November`
+Did you know Today on `27th November`
 ```
-“Tony Blair became the first British prime minister to speak to the Irish parliament.”
-(Year: 1998)
+“Lord Byron`s daughter Ada died.
+She had assisted Charles Babbage with his `analytical engine` and is credited with inventing computer language.”
+(Year: 1852)
 ```